JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 plot!(x, y3)
 ```

-Note that we could have done the same as above using an explicit plot variable:
+Note that we could have done the same as above using an explicit plot variable,
+which we call `p`:

 ```@example tutorial
 x = range(0, 10, length=100)